If you have pets, you’ve likely had some Christmas tree disasters.

 - Don’t use additives in your tree water.
 You don’t need them anyway, and your pets may drink the water.

-- Use fishing line to tie your tree to the wall so that it won’t topple over.
+- Use a fishing line to tie your tree to the wall so that it won’t topple over.

 - Make the tree inaccessible to pets when you’re not home to supervise.
 Close doors or use door gates to keep them away from danger.
 It’s up to you to intervene if your pet gets curious!